ICB is pleased to provide details of the ICB Board of Directors.

-- Roslyn Van Welie (new appointment)
+- Roslyn Van Welie (continuing)

 My appointment to the Board as a Director is something that I am very proud of.
 I have been a Bookkeeper and BAS Agent for nearly 20 years.
 My experience with working alongside small businesses and bookkeepers would be of benefit to the board and future of ICB.

 My goal is to help bookkeepers grow as bookkeepers and to be able to be confident in tackling the changes to technology.
 Bookkeeping is a profession that is needed within our business community.
 I would like to be able to promote Bookkeepers as financial interpreters that can help business grow.

 In 2013 I was nominated by my peers to become a Fellow of ICB.
 The reward for doing something that I love was amazing.

 I have been a member of ICB from when I launched my business in 2008 and have watched ICB grow as my business has grown.
 Being able to bring my experiences to the Board so that ICB can continue to grow and become the go to place for bookkeepers.

 My goal as a Director would not only be to help Bookkeepers learn and grow as a business but to also learn to have a balanced lifestyle.

 - Melissa Foote (continuing)

 As a member of the Board I will always be a passionate and engaged advocate for Industry.
 I have worked in this industry for almost 20 years and really love what I do.
 This is shown in my dedication to industry, education of Industry participants and in my voluntary roles with ICB.